 - 2 tablespoons chopped fresh parsley

 - Uncover the pan and add the butter.
-Stir until it’s melted, add the balsamic and stir.
+Stir until it’s melted, and then add the balsamic and stir.
 Adjust the heat to medium and stir occasionally until the pasta is done cooking.

-- Add the cooked pasta and stir to coat it in the light sauce.
-Add the parsley and Parmesan, stir again and serve.
+- Add the drained cooked pasta to the pan and stir to coat it in the light sauce.
+Add the parsley and Parmesan, stir again, and serve.
 Garnish with additional grated Parmesan and chopped parsley, if desired.